1. REDUCING OUR CARBON FOOTPRINT

 If you are willing to participate in this method of communication, please email

-, add "carbon footprint" to the subject box and
+the office at email@example.com, add "carbon footprint" to the subject box and

 add your name and preferred email address in the text box.